Commencement Ceremony Instructions

 — Follow the instructions of the class marshals, who will assist you in lining

-— The class marshals will lead you into the arena and direct you to your seats.
+4. Seating — The class marshals will lead you

-mortarboards during the national anthem, invocation, alma mater and
+remove your mortarboards during the national anthem, invocation, alma mater and

 At a certain point in the

 ceremony, you will be asked to stand and will be presented to Interim President Harpster